Peter Bush (translator)

 Peter R. Bush (born 1946) is an English literary translator.
-He has translated works from Catalan, French, Spanish and Portuguese to English, including the work of Josep Pla, Joan Sales and Merce Rodoreda.
+He has translated works from Catalan, French, Spanish and Portuguese to English, including the work of Josep Pla, Joan Sales, Mercè Rodoreda, Fernando de Rojas, Juan Goytisolo and Juan Carlos Onetti.

 Life and career

 Peter Bush was born in Spalding, Lincolnshire.
 His father, from a large rural working-class family, was a print worker and trade unionist; his mother grew up in an urban working-class family in Sheffield.
 He studied French and Spanish at Cambridge University before gaining a DPhil in Spanish history and fiction from Oxford University.